dword-design/nuxt-mail/README.md

 ## Server side

 Since Nuxt is a Vue-based framework, a lot of the user interaction is going on client-side.
 If you do want to run `this.$mail.send` from the server, you can do that too.
 Server-side execution does not require a message config, you can also send emails directly.
-Be careful though, do not just expose an interface to the public because it can be used for spamming.
+Be careful though, do not just expose an interface to the public.
+It can be used for spamming!
 There are not too many use cases to run `this.$mail.send` from the server, but here is an example that sends an email to an admin when loading a page via `asyncData`.
 Here `$mail.send` is accessed from the application context.

 ```js
 <template>